 If you’re not ready to see your doctor, Kroshinsky suggested taking a photo of your rash.

 “It can be helpful when you come in to see us since the rash could have changed by then,” she explained.
 “This will tell us what it looked like before you started treating it with bacitracin or hydrocortisone.
 It will help us get a sense of the evolution of the rash.”

 Also, Kroshinsky counseled, keep in mind that the preparations you use to treat your skin condition might make things worse.

-“One thing to keep in mind is that if you’re using a preparation with topical antibiotics, a significant number of people are allergic to bacitracin and neomycin,” she explains.
+“One thing to keep in mind is that if you’re using a preparation with topical antibiotics, a significant number of people are allergic to bacitracin and neomycin,” she explained.
 “If the area you are treating becomes itchy or blistery you might want to stop using them and see a doctor.”

 And if you feel unsure about the rash, don’t hesitate to seek medical advice from a dermatologist, Ferris said.

 “We’re trained to distinguish between concerning and non-concerning rashes and getting you on the appropriate treatment,” she added.